dmailloux/LearnProgrammingWithPython/README.md

 Once it is downloaded, run the installer.
 It should be fairly straightforward.
 If the installer prompts you to, I recommend registering VS Code as your default editor for basically everything, and enabling "Open with VS Code" on right click for both files and directories.

-You have now installed Python and VS Code and are ready to continue to Week 1's lesson.
-It can be found in the Week1 folder above.
+You have now installed Python and VS Code and are ready to continue to Lesson 1.
+It can be found in the Lesson1 folder above.